-Evaluation for Grades and Credits Grading will be based on active class participation, paper summaries, and the final report.
-Grading will be based on the student's understanding of the course subject matter.
 The students' understanding will be evaluated on the basis of papers and quizzes related to the topics dealt with in class to be scored from 0 to 100.
-Final grades will be based on the average score of the papers and quizzes as well as participation in class discussions.
+Final grades will be based on the average score of the papers and quizzes, as well as the final report and active participation in class discussions.